Harar: Attractions

-Besides the stone wall surrounding the city, the old town is home to 110 mosques and many more shrines, centered on Feres Magala square.
-Notable buildings include Medhane Alem Cathedral, the house of Arthur Rimbaud, the sixteenth century Jami Mosque and historic Great Five Gates of Harar.
+Besides the stone wall surrounding the city, the old town is home to 110 mosques and many more shrines, centered on Ferez Magala square.
+Notable buildings include Medhane Alem Cathedral, the house of Arthur Rimbaud, the 16th-century Jami Mosque and historic Great Five Gates of Harar.
 Harrar Bira Stadium is the home stadium for the Harrar Beer Bottling FC.
 One can also visit the market.

 A long-standing tradition of feeding meat to spotted hyenas also evolved during the 1960s into an impressive night show for tourists.
 (See spotted hyenas in Harar.)

 Other places of interest include the highest amba overlooking the city, the Kondudo or "W" mountain, which hosts an ancient population of feral horses.
 A 2008 scientific mission has unleashed efforts for their conservation, as the animals are greatly endangered.

 The Harar Brewery was established in 1984.
 Its beers can be sampled at the brewery social club adjacent to the brewery in Harar.

 Intercity bus service is provided by the Selam Bus Line Share Company.

 Authenticity

 Harar Jugol is a rare example of a relatively well preserved historic town that has retained its traditions, urban fabric, and rich Harari Muslim cultural heritage to the present time.
 It is one of the holy towns of Islam in Africa, and the capital of a minority region within Christian Ethiopia.
-The historic city is physically limited and well defined by its 16th century surrounding wall and the setting has been retained along the eastern and south-eastern sides of the property.
+The historic city is physically limited and well defined by its 16th-century surrounding wall and the setting has been retained along the eastern and south-eastern sides of the property.
 However, inappropriate interventions, such as plastering the houses, changing doors from wood to metal, the introduction of non-traditional materials and visual impacts such as TV antennas have been gradually affecting the authenticity of the historic fabric.